dw-data/fifa-world-cup-graphs/README.md

 ## Analysis

-Here you can find the analysis and the Python code for the graphs.
-The graphs were then exported as svg and imported to AI Illustrator to finalize the charts.
+Here, you can find the analysis and the Python code for each chart.
+Most charts were created in Python and exported as svg to then be finalized.

 | **Graph** | **Analysis** | **Python** | **Comment**|
 | --- | --- | --- | --- |